modernish/modernish/README.md

   characters in general (i.e. we don't have `BUG_MULTIBYTE`) -- however, using multibyte characters as `IFS` field delimiters still doesn't work.
-For example, `"$*"` joins positional parameters on the first byte of `$IFS` instead of the first character. (ksh93, mksh)
+For example, `"$*"` joins positional parameters on the first byte of `$IFS` instead of the first character. (ksh93, mksh, FreeBSD sh, Busybox ash)
 * *`BUG_MULTIBYTE`*: We're in a UTF-8 locale but the shell does not have multi-byte/variable-length character support.
 (Non-UTF-8 variable-length locales are not yet supported.)
 Dash is a recent shell with this bug.